 And as an interesting extra, if you visit Calpe from Monday to Friday, at 5:00 p.m. the fish auction begins in the Port’s fish market, an absolute experience to see in this fishing town.

-By the time you get to Altea, you will think that nothing can surprise you anymore, but this town will leave you gobsmacked.
+By the time you get to Altea, you will think that nothing can surprise you anymore, but this town will leave you with you gobsmacked.

 Without a doubt, wandering around the town is a must in Altea, visit the old town to coat yourself with its essence.